CTC • Admissible Automation Standard

-CTC defines Admissible Automation as a safety property: when automation touches lives and public money, decisions must be replay‑verifiable from machine‑verifiable evidence.
-If required predicates fail — integrity, freshness, policy drift, missing prerequisites — systems fail closed into HOLD/manual review (or deterministic DENY/PEND where policy defines).
+When automation touches lives and public money, decisions must be replay‑verifiable from machine‑verifiable evidence — otherwise systems fail closed into HOLD/manual review.

 Safety propertyFail‑closed